Susana has worked extensively with pregnant women and families. She runs a pregnancy website and a pregnancy support group on Facebook.

-Teaching your baby that night time is for sleeping is a good lesson for her to learn straight away.
-You'll do this by creating a bedtime routine which could consist of a bath, PJ's, feed and quiet cuddle.
+Teaching your baby that nighttime is for sleeping is a good lesson for her to learn straight away.
+You'll do this by creating a bedtime routine that could consist of a bath, PJs, feed and quiet cuddle.
 Rather than come back into the noisy living room, it's a good idea to take your baby to the bedroom for his bedtime feed.
 Have the lights low and don't have your TV on.
-If you need to do something read a book or magazine instead.
+If you need to do something, read a book or magazine instead.
 Keep outside noise and stimulation as minimal as possible.
-You might want to use a blackout blind or heavy curtains so that the room is dark in the summer months.
+You might want to use a blackout blind or heavy curtains to darken the room in the summer months.

-IMPORTANT NOTE: Remember that newborn babies usually need to feed frequently which can be as often as every 1-2 hours.
+Important note: Remember that newborn babies usually need to feed frequently, as often as every 1-2 hours.
 They also often have digestive troubles such as wind and colic.
 This can make night times difficult for Moms and Dads, but don't get into thinking that your baby should not be feeding at night - they will need to!
-The important thing to remember however often your baby wakes in the night, is to keep it quiet and relaxed as explained above.
+However often your baby wakes in the night, the vital thing to remember is to keep it quiet and relaxed, as explained above.

 Look after yourself and make sure you still have fun!
 It's hard to find time for yourself with a new baby to look after but try to set aside half an hour to do something you enjoy every day.
 Remember to treat yourself to new things, as well as look after yourself emotionally - if you're having a bad day talk to someone and have a cry if you need to.
 If you've not been able to get back into your old clothes buy yourself something new.
 Look after yourself physically—get as much sleep as you can (ask for help if you need it!), get out for a quick swim or run and eat a healthy diet.